Brandon Lowe Player Props: Rays vs. Athletics

 Athletics Pitching Rankings (2022)

-- The Athletics pitching staff ranked 25th in MLB last season with a collective 7.6 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings put together by the Athletics pitching staff last season ranked 25th in the big leagues.

-- The Athletics had the 24th-ranked team ERA across all league pitching staffs (4.53).
+- The Athletics had the 24th-ranked team ERA across all MLB pitching staffs (4.53).

-- Athletics pitchers combined to allow 195 total home runs at a clip of 1.2 per game (fourth-most in the league).
+- Athletics pitchers combined to surrender 195 total home runs at a rate of 1.2 per game (fourth-most in baseball).

-- In his most recent time out on Sunday, the lefty tossed 5 2/3 innings against the Los Angeles Angels, allowing six earned runs while surrendering nine hits.
+- The righty last pitched on Saturday against the Los Angeles Angels, when he went 2 1/3 innings, allowing eight earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.